mikhail-zapolskyi/mikhail-zapolskyi/README.md

 - scalable systems
 - performance-focused design
 - developer productivity
-- responsible use of AI to build better software faster
+- responsible use of AI

 ---